Skip to Main Content

 null

-When and where should you get your flu shot?
+When and where should you get your flu vaccine?

-• You can get your flu shot in many doctor’s offices.
-You can also get it in pharmacies, clinics and health centers.
-Vaccines may also be offered at schools or your workplace.
+• You can get your flu vaccine in many doctor’s offices.
+You may also be able to get vaccinated in pharmacies, clinics and health centers.
+Sometimes schools and workplaces offer vaccines.

 null